NEUDitao/SoftwareDevF19-PreCodeSwap/D/micro-service.md

-## Protocol for a Labyrinth Server-Client Interaction
+## Protocol for a labyrinth.Labyrinth Server-Client Interaction

 The first three sections explain the interaction arrangements between the user, the `client` program, and the `server` component.
 The remaining